MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/workspaces/index.md

 # Edit files with Workspaces

 > [!NOTE]
 > The goal of this tutorial is to provide hands-on practice in setting up and using Workspaces, so that you are able to use Workspaces in your own projects.
-You are able to save the changes to the source code, on your local computer, that you made within DevTools after you enable Workspaces.
+After you enable Workspaces, you are able to save the changes to the source code, on your local computer, that you made within DevTools.

 > [!IMPORTANT]
 > **Prerequisites**: Before beginning this tutorial, you should know how to perform the following actions.